 Alexander Technique

-The Alexander Technique is based on the assumption that many physical complaints and movement restrictions are caused by unconscious incorrect posture and tension patterns.
-These patterns should be recognised and resolved through mindful self-awareness and conscious correction.
-Central to this is the principle of "pausing" and consciously reorganising posture and movement.
+The Alexander Technique is based on the assumption that many physical complaints and movement restrictions are caused by unconscious postural habits and tension patterns.
+These patterns are identified and resolved through mindful self-awareness and conscious correction.
+Central to the method is the principle of “pausing” and consciously reorganising posture and movement.

-The method can alleviate back pain, tension and stress-related complaints by promoting more economical utilisation of the body.
-It supports easier and freer movement, increases body awareness and improves breathing, voice and concentration.
+The technique can alleviate back pain, tension and stress-related symptoms by promoting more efficient use of the body.
+It supports easier and freer movement, enhances body awareness and improves breathing, voice and concentration.

-The Alexander Technique is aimed at people who suffer from chronic tension, pain or stress, as well as people who want to improve their ability to move and express themselves.
-It is practised individually or in groups and is used in the medical-therapeutic field and in prevention.
+The Alexander Technique is suitable for individuals experiencing chronic tension, pain or stress, as well as those seeking to improve movement and self-expression.
+It is practised individually or in groups and is applied in medical-therapeutic settings and prevention.

 to the application form